LANDLORDS IN CARDIFF, SWANSEA, NEWPORT

 Cavity Wall Insulation Grants – In nearly all cases the insulation grant will cover the full cost.

 Loft Insulation Grants – Grants are only available for lofts with no more than 100mm of existing insulation.
-If your tenant qualifies for a Grant then in nearly all cases the insulation grant will cover the full cost.
+If your tenant qualifies for a Grant it may still not cover the full cost.

 Flexible Funding Grants – A new type of Grant called “Flexible Funding” has also been introduced.
 To find out more Click Here